markshepherd/papr-firmware/Product/README.md

 This directory contains the firmware that runs the Air-To-All PAPR version 3.

 The firmware runs on the ATMega328p microcontroller chip (the "MCU") that is on the PAPR's PCB.
-Using the various pin inputs and output of the MCU, the firmware controls all the active components of the PAPR, including the buttons, LEDs, fan, buzzer, battery and charger.
+Using the various pin inputs and outputs of the MCU, the firmware monitors and controls all the active components of the PAPR, including the buttons, LEDs, fan, buzzer, battery and charger.
 The firmware also has acceess to a serial port for text input/output for testing and debugging.

 This is an Arduino-compatible app, written in C++.
-The app doesn't run on any actual arduino board, but we use Arduino as the base for this app so that we can take advantage of the Arduino APIs, Arduino libraries, and the Arduino community (forums, blogs, etc).
+The app doesn't run on any actual arduino board, but we use the Arduino IDE and runtime as the base for this app so that we can take advantage of the Arduino APIs, Arduino libraries, and the Arduino community (forums, blogs, etc).
 If it became necessary to eliminate any Arduino dependencies, I think you could do it with a day or two of work.

 Unit testing: at present there is no automated testing of this code.
 However, the code is broken down into C++ classes in a way that would make it somewhat easy to add unit testing.
 This repo has a branch "unittest" that contains some very-out-of-date experimental code for this.